segmentio/action-destinations/README.md

 - `features` - The features available in the request based on the customer's sourceID.
 Features can only be enabled and/or used by internal Twilio/Segment employees.
 Features cannot be used for Partner builds.
 - `statsContext` - An object, containing a `statsClient` and `tags`.
 Stats can only be used by internal Twilio/Segment employees.
 Stats cannot be used for Partner builds.
 - `logger` - Logger can only be used by internal Twilio/Segment employees.
 Logger cannot be used for Partner builds.
-- `dataFeedCache` - DataFeedCache can only be used by internal Twilio/Segment employees.
-DataFeedCache cannot be used for Partner builds.
+- `engageDestinationCache` - EngageDestinationCache can only be used by internal Twilio/Segment employees.
+EngageDestinationCache should not be used for Partner builds.
 - `transactionContext` - An object, containing transaction variables and a method to update transaction variables which are required for few segment developed actions.
 Transaction Context cannot be used for Partner builds.
 - `stateContext` - An object, containing context variables and a method to get and set context variables which are required for few segment developed actions.
 State Context cannot be used for Partner builds.